-Our colourful Christmas living room is feeling so cozy and fun for Christmas.
+Our colourful Christmas family room is feeling so cozy and fun for Christmas.
 It’s always a favourite spot over Christmas for movie watching, gathering with friends, and opening presents on Christmas morning.
 Our comfy leather sectional has lots of seating so it’s perfect.

 This year I’ve added a little colour and I love it.
 Lots of white and neutrals too, but some touches of pink, turquoise, and green too.
 I was inspired by the Anthropologie look I’ve seen so much this Christmas.
 Things like colourful bottle brush trees, mercury glass, macrame, pompoms, pampas grass, and pastel colours.
 I hope you like it too.